Noise and flight path monitoring system

 Our Noise and Flight Path Monitoring System (NFPMS) collects noise and flight path data at Brisbane, Cairns, Canberra, Gold Coast, Sydney, Melbourne, Essendon, Adelaide and Perth airports.
 This system operates 24-hours-a-day, seven-days-a-week, collecting data from every aircraft operating to and from the airport.

-NFPMS uses monitors located within local communities and is the world’s largest, most geographically-spread system of its type.
+Long-term aircraft noise monitoring data is used by a variety of organisations for different purposes, including the Department of Infrastructure, Transport, Regional Development and Communications, airports and airlines.
 Noise monitoring is not undertaken to determine compliance with aircraft noise regulations—there are no Australian regulations which specify a maximum, allowed level of aircraft noise within the community.
-Rather it is undertaken to:

 - Provide accurate information on aircraft flight paths and noise to the community, external stakeholders (such as the Department of Infrastructure, Transport, Regional Development and Communications, and the Aircraft Noise Ombudsman), and for internal use by Airservices

 - To reduce uncertainty around aviation noise impacts on the community, while ensuring we provide safe and efficient air navigation services

 - To provide data to determine potential environmental (noise) impacts from existing and proposed new flight paths and noise abatement trials, including post-implementation reviews

 - To provide data to validate aircraft noise modelling results produced using specialist software for a range of purposes (including environmental impact assessment of proposed flight path changes)

 - To provide a framework to identify the acoustic impacts of current and historic aviation activity, and to guide decisions on proposed future changes to aircraft operations.

 Short-term noise monitoring